digimakergo/digimaker/doc/goal.md

 1) [relate to performance]Should be able to move horizontal data to different partition or database.
 And the system should be able to load whole bunch of content data in another view(maybe a tab on top or tab under the node).
 If it's moved to a different database, it's possible to instance a new system with the part data.

  This needs everything can be horizontally chunked - content, content relation, images should be inside 1 chunk,

-2)[related to performance and migration]the images shouldn't be in a separated folder - they should be under the folder it belongs.
+2) [related to performance and migration]the images shouldn't be in a separated folder - they should be under the folder it belongs.
 But for ui, we can have a separate tab(library) for all images with structure. eg.

 ```
 news